PoignantWizard/cashlesscards/cashlesscards/docs/userguide.md

     all calculations.
 Currently the system doesn't apply exchange rates to transactions completed in different currencies.

+To view, edit and delete existing vouchers, hover over the "Vouchers" menu button and click "View existing".
+The page will display a list of vouchers ordered by their name.
+You can also see their value and application rate.
+Click on a voucher's name to view this voucher.
+Here you will see two buttons: "Update" and "Delete".
+Clicking these will take you to new pages that allow you to edit the voucher details or delete the voucher respectively.
+Changing or deleting a voucher will impact all customer's that have this voucher assigned to them.

 ### Create and edit customer accounts

+If you have this permission a menu will appear in the top navigation bar with options to create new and view existing customers.

+To create a new customer account, hover over the "Customers" menu button and click "Create new".
+The form has four options:
+1. First name - this sets the customer's first name.
+2. Surname - this sets the customer's last name.
+3. Card number - use a card reader to input the number of the smart ID card.
+This is used by the system to find a customer's account and provide transactions.
+4. Opening balance - you can enter a starting cash balance for a customer here.
+    The default is set to zero.
+Any value above zero will be recorded in the transaction log as this counts as a crediting transaction.

+To view, edit and delete existing customer accounts, hover over the "Customers" menu button and click "View existing".
+The page will display a list of customers ordered by their surname then first name.
+You can also see their card number, cash balance and voucher balance.
+Click on a customer's name to view their account.
+Here you will see up to five options (depending on your permissions):
+- "Add cash to account" - conduct a credit transaction
+- "Deduct cash from account" - conduct a debit transaction
+- "Update" - edit a customer's details
+- "Delete" - delete a customer's account.
+They must have a cash balance of zero else the system won't allow you to remove their account.
+- "Assign voucher" - assign new vouchers or unassign existing vouchers.
+It won't let you assign more than one of the same voucher.

+### Conduct transactions

+### Assign vouchers to customers

+### Can view transaction log